Angel0po/PA2_BON-AO/README.md

  7569 8100 8649 9216 9801]
 ```

-The last step of the solution to problem two is to save the array of 'Div_by_3'  as 'div_by_3.npy'; the code can be seen below;
+The last step of the solution to problem two is to save the array of 'Div_by_3'  as 'div_by_3.npy'.
+Using .save again, the code can be seen below;
 ``` python
 #Save array with elements divisble by 3 to 'div_by_3.npy'
 np.save('div_by_3.npy',Div_by_3)